 If 2020 was a year of disruption and transition for small businesses, 2021 will be a year of continued evolution.
-To help you prepare, we talked with a handful of business experts about what to expect in the coming year.
-Here are six business trends and changes to look out for:
+To help you prepare, we talked with a handful of business experts about what to expect in 2021 and the near future.
+Here are five business trends and changes to look out for:

 1. Remote work will be the new normal